Our Research

 Does South Carolina have good online colleges and universities?

 Yes.
 The state offers a wealth of online educational opportunities, such as North Greenville University’s Online Bachelor’s in Psychology and the Medical University of South Carolina’s Online Bachelor’s in Healthcare Studies.
 After you graduate, you may want to consider staying in South Carolina to complete a master’s degree while you work in one of the state’s many growing fields, such as healthcare.
-South Carolina is rich in graduate school options, like Clemson University’s Online Master of Business Administration and Southern Wesleyan University’s Online Master’s in Management and Leadership.
+South Carolina is rich in graduate school options, like Clemson University’s Online Master of Business Administration and Southern Wesleyan University’s Online Master’s in Counseling Psychology.

 Do online college credits in South Carolina cost more than in-person classes?